ThomasMBury/charlie-bury-website/content/en/about/index.md

     weight: 1
 ---

+Charlie Bury is a writer based in the historical city of York, United Kingdom.
+He was born in Devon and graduated from Leeds University with a BA in cinema.

+You can read extracts of his work on the site (fiction / screenplays) or head over to his [Medium blog](https://medium.com/@CharlieBury) for articles on the craft of screenwriting and life on the autism spectrum.

+He is not currently represented and is open to [enquiries](https://www.charliebury.com/contact).

 {{< figure src="/images/profile.jpg">}}

-Charlie Bury is a writ in York, United Kingdom.
-He publishes on Medium.
-He was born in Devon, England and graduated from Leeds University.